 The original St Conan's Kirk was built between 1881 and 1886, and comprised the nave and part of the choir of the later church that visitors see today.
 Walter Campbell had grander plans, however, and in 1907 he began work on a much more ambitious church.

 Walter worked on this until his death in 1914, and his sister Helen ran the project from 1918 until her death in 1927.
-It was completed by their trustees.
-All the stone used to build the church came from boulders on nearby hillsides that were rolled to the site before being worked.
+The church was completed by their trustees.
+All the stone used to build St Conan's came from boulders on nearby hillsides that were rolled to the site before being worked.

 There are convenient laybys on both sides of the A85 as it passes St Conan's Kirk.
 From the road the surrounding trees largely obscure the kirk, so your first real sight as you approach is a close one.
 The first door you come to leads via the tower into the nave, but the best way into the kirk is via the door leading into one of St Conan's many surprises, the Cloister Garth.
 Once a common feature before the dissolution of the monasteries this miniature cloister is a real gem.